 Since 2009 ICANN, the internet governing corporation was in the works to expand domain suffixes to go beyond .com, .gov, .biz, .org or the other 18 existing ones to .missamerica2011, .netflix, or any other combination one may think of.

-Today, ICANN officially announced the approval of this plan allowing worldwide entities to register a domain suffix that relates to their products or brands, such as .iphone5 for Apple or just about any suffix name they desire to possess.
+Today, ICANN officially announced the approval of this plan allowing worldwide entities to register a domain suffix that relate to their products or brands say, .iphone5 for Apple or just about any suffix name they desire to possess.

-There is a catch, however.
-To own and manage it you'll have to pay ICANN a $185,000 application fee, with no refunds if it isn't approved or rejected.
-But if it is approved, you'll have to pay approximately $25,000 more every year to keep it running, according to Eweek.com.
+There is a catch however.
+To own and manage it you'll have to pay ICANN a $185,000 application fee, with no refunds if it isn't approved rejected, but if it is, you'll have to pay approximately $25,000 more every year to keep it running according to Eweek.com.

-Yet, the most persuading intention for the high price tag of these domains is to weed out squatters that desire to quickly grab names that have no legitimate reason to possess it other than to resell later on.
+Yet, the most persuading intention for the high price tag of these domains is to weed out squatters that desire to quickly grab names that have no legitimate reason to possess it to re-sell later on.

 The application process will include profile and background checks to determine if the entity has had any history of domain squatting in the past and will run reviews to determine the legitimate relevance the entity may have over the desired domain name.

 ICANN will begin accepting applications starting on Jan 12, 2012 and will stop on April 12, 2012.

 So far, corporations and cities are expected to be at the front of the line.

 According to BBC News, ICANN chief Rod Beckstrom said, "No one can predict where this historic decision will take us."